Greek PM says won't back down from red lines in EU/IMF talks

 Tsipras, who came to power in January on promises to end belt-tightening, said the government would not agree to further cuts to wages and pensions, a highly sensitive issue in Greece after a six-year austerity-induced recession, rising poverty and joblessness.

-"From this podium I want to assure the Greek people that there is no possibility or chance that the Greek government will back down on pension and labor issues," he said.
+"From this podium I want to assure the Greek people that there is no possibility or chance that the Greek government will back down on pension and labour issues," he said.

 "At this stage, we seem to have found common ground with the institutions on a series of issues and so we are very close to an agreement," Tsipras said.